Cless5/dotfiles/README.md

 ## Setup

-You need to have any [nerdfont](https://www.nerdfonts.com/font-downloads) installed in your system, i use Iosevka NF
+You need to have any [nerdfont](https://www.nerdfonts.com/font-downloads) installed in your system, i use Iosevka and ShureTechMono

 1. Install packages
 ```shell